livecycle/preevy/site/docs/integrations/docker-extension.md

 <details>
   <summary>What is the difference between the Livecycle Docker Extension and Ngrok?</summary>

-  Livecycle Docker extesnion is integrated with Docker, and provides a smoother experience for Docker users.
+  The Livecycle Docker Extension is integrated with Docker, and provides a smoother experience for Docker users.
   Consistent URLs, private environments, organizations and Google/Github authentication are supported out of the box.
   Livecycle dashboard provides debugging capabilites that includes log inspection, shell access, and container inspection.
-  Lastly, the integration with Preevy allow you to create remote ephemeral environments that can be used when your workstation is offline or futher in your SDLC (preview environments for Pull Requests).
+  Lastly, integration with the Preevy CLI allows you to create preview environments for Pull Requests - remote ephemeral environments that can be used when your development machine is offline.
 </details>

 <details>
   <summary>Which frameworks and languages does Livecycle support?</summary>

-  Livecycle is agnostic to specific language or framework.
-It works with any language or framework that can be run in a Docker container.
+  Livecycle is language and framework agnostic.
+It works with anything that runs in a Docker container.
 </details>

 <details>